Lemon Garlic Broccoli

 Years ago, I saw Sara Mouton, former editor of Gourmet Magazine, make a pasta dish with broccoli, lemon, and garlic.
 That got the wheels turning and I created this simple lemon garlic broccoli stir fry with a similar flavor palate.

-Since not all broccoli crowns product the same amount of florets, I always taste for seasonings and add more salt and a few grinds of black pepper as needed.
+Since not all broccoli crowns produce the same amount of florets, I always taste for seasonings and add more salt and a few grinds (affiliate link) of black pepper as needed.
 Just remember that you can’t take away salt, but you can always add more.
 If you’re tired of steamed broccoli, it’s time to infuse it with flavor with this tasty sauteed broccoli recipe!

 How to Cook Broccoli